SAP/openui5-docs/docs/Performance_Issues_966d67c.md

 	...
 	toEditMode: function() {
 		this.byId("displayPanel").setVisible(false);

-		var oEditPanel = this.byId("editPanel");
+		if (!this.pEditPanel) {
-		if (!oEditPanel) { // load and instantiate the edit panel lazily
+			// load and instantiate the edit panel lazily
-			// instantiate the Fragment:
+			// we keep the Promise of the Fragment.load() call,
-			// giving the View ID as ID will prefix the IDs in the Fragment and allows using this.byId(…) in the Controller
-			// giving “this” (the Controller) allows using controller methods from within the Fragment Fragment.load({
+			// so that we do not trigger the fragment loading everytime the user clicks the button this.pEditPanel = Fragment.load({
 				name: "myApp.EditPanel",
+				// giving the View ID to the Fragment.load() function will prefix the IDs in the Fragment and allows using this.byId(…) in the Controller
+				// giving “this” (the Controller) allows using controller methods from within the Fragment
 				id: this.getView().getId(),
 				type: "XML",
 				controller: this
 			}).then(function (oFragment) {
 				this.byId("myPage").insertContent(oFragment, 0); // for sake of simplicity inserts at position 0
-			});
+			}.bind(this));
 		}
+		// we chain the visibility change of the "editPanel" to the loading Promise
+		// Since we only load the fragment one we can chain ourselves to this Promise on each Button click this.pEditPanel.then(function() {
+			var oEditPanel = this.byId("editPanel");
 			oEditPanel.setVisible(true);
+		}.bind(this));
 	}
 	...
 ```